SteveShengStar/teamhub/README.md

 4. To start the server, simply go to the root directory and run `docker-compose up`

 ### Troubleshooting

+When running the dev environment for the web app make sure you switch the config.js to what is in `config.template.json`.

 To use the MongoDB compass desktop app, use `localhost` as the hostname and the default port 27017.

 To run tests locally with `npm run test`, paste the following connection string into `/backend/data/config.json`: